Chimor: Production and trade

 Much of the existing evidence for shell-working in the Andes stems from archaeological findings and colonial texts.
 Spondylus is abundant in sites across Peru, discovered in burial sites and with the remains of shell workshops.
 The high level of uniformity in these shell objects, combined with the technical nature of shell-working, indicate that Spondylus production was domestic and carried out by independent craftsmen.
 Many collections of Spondylus artifacts contain objects from various stages of shell production: whole shells, fragments, worked pieces, and debris from shell reduction.
 Though researchers have uncovered worked shell debris and ample proof for the presence of shell workshops, they have only identified and discussed very few specific shell workshops.
 One workshop, which was thought to be maintained by the Chimú people, was identified at Túcume in the Lambayeque Region of Peru by archaeologist and researcher Daniel Sandweiss.
-Dating back to around 1390-1480 A.D., the workshop comprised various small rooms and contained evidence for the production of Spondylus beads.
+Dating back to around 1390–1480, the workshop comprised various small rooms and contained evidence for the production of Spondylus beads.
 Shell debris from all stages of production, ranging from cut pieces to finished beads, along with the stone tools used to work the shell, were excavated from the site.